laamella-gad/sout/README.md

 - avoid complexity in the template language - special formatting is done in code (that makes it more of a viewmodel-view library?)
 - open for extension.
 Rendering can be completely customized at various points.
+- strict by default: a template can't be created from an invalid template text, nulls will abort template rendering, etc.